wlonk/arcadia/2015-02-post-playtest-2-outline.md

 action has come to a middle.
 They should discard and remaining cards before they do so.

-The GM should separate out the face cards, and keep them for Future Cards, reserving non-face cards for NPCs.
+The GM should separate out the face cards, and keep them for Consequence cards, reserving non-face cards for NPCs.

 Also, if you need an NPC, but don't know what they should be like, you can simply draw a card, interpret it, assign it to the new NPC.
 Like magic!

-### Future Cards
+### Consequence Cards

-The GM may make and place a Future card on the table whenever circumstances dictate (typically when a player has spent tokens or had a compromise with the cards).
+The GM may make and place a Consequence card on the table whenever circumstances dictate (typically when a player has spent tokens or had a compromise with the cards).

-These get a card on them, which the GM can play when this future comes to bear.
+These get a card on them, which the GM can play when this consequence comes to bear.
 They only have face cards.
-They function much like NPCs: when this looming fate pertains, the GM may use the playing card on the Future Card instead of a card from their hand.
+They function much like NPCs: when this looming fate pertains, the GM may use the playing card on the Consequence card instead of a card from their hand.

-This is an index card with one of the following:
+Some suggested consequences:

   - A Bad Reputation
   - A Curse
-  - A Letter
   - A Love
   - A Promise
   - A Rumour